-Culture, Creativity and Artificial Intelligence will be discussed at an expert seminar in Rijeka, Croatia on 12-13 October 2018.
-The seminar “E-relevance of Culture in the Age of AI”, organised in the framework of the Croatian Chairmanship of the Committee of Ministers of the Council of Europe, will offer sector-specific input to the Council of Europe’s work on artificial intelligence.
+Culture, Creativity and Artificial Intelligence were discussed at an expert seminar in Rijeka, Croatia on 12-13 October 2018.
+The seminar “E-relevance of Culture in the Age of AI”, organised in the framework of the Croatian Chairmanship of the Committee of Ministers of the Council of Europe, offers sector-specific input to the Council of Europe’s work on artificial intelligence.

-In the presence of the Minister of Culture of Croatia, Ms Nina Obuljen Koržinek, experts and policy makers from the Steering Committee for Culture, Heritage and Landscape (CDCPP) will discuss orientations for working towards a culture of responsible innovation, empowering citizens and laying the foundations for the emergence of a modern Leonardo da Vinci.
-Questions for debate include:
+In the presence of the representatives of the Ministry of Culture of Croatia, experts, practitioners/ artists and policy makers from the Steering Committee for Culture, Heritage and Landscape (CDCPP) discussed orientations for working towards a culture of responsible innovation, empowering citizens and laying the foundations for the emergence of a modern Leonardo da Vinci.
+Questions for debate included:

 - How can culture maintain its important human imprint and guidance role in a time where AI already heavily impacts people’s creativity?

 - Can it contribute to a more human- and citizen-centred technological future by proposing and developing alternative concepts?

 - How does AI impact on the perception of human uniqueness/genius, the role of artists, intellectual property?
 Can culture still represent a mirror of society in a time when AI intelligence blends with human creativity?